ISISComputingGroup/ibex_developers_manual/Processes.md

 ## Creation of tickets
 [KB] Would a flag specifying firm date be a better option, and specify the date in the ticket?
 If it is needed during a cycle then we might have a firm date, the date of the experiment, but really want to complete it in time for a release if at all possible, which might be a little while earlier.
+[JH] Like it I say yes, if noone objects i will do this after the current sprint.

 ## Backlog pruning
 [KB] I'm not sure a scientist propose flag is necessarily required, and could lead to a false priority based on "a scientist asked for that" compared to "a developer put that in to enable this new beam line to come on line"
+[JH] Unsure about this.

 ## Sprint Planning
 [KB] Is the suggestion here to work in units of half a day rather than days?
 So double all our standard estimates?
 I think I'm inclined to say yes, that isn't a bad idea, but I'm not sure what that would do to the calculations for availability